 If providers have Intelligent Automation, they can use Digital Co-Workers, to automate manual processes, streamlining and accelerating the gathering and organizing of records.
 Intelligent Automation is designed to help connect and retrieve information from disparate systems, log and audit the retrieval, collate the information, and even put that information into a common, centralized location from which patients can be given access.
 Intelligent Automation can handle tasks repeatedly, at scale, without error, around the clock.
 It can also put information into a more consumable format that’s patient-friendly.

 Part of the information-gathering task usually includes decision-based steps in which a clinician must decide what records to include.
 Intelligent Automation can simplify the task.

 For example, the Automation Anywhere digital co-pilot AARI can help a clinician log in to the different systems, authenticate and extract the required information, and even write to the hospital, office, radiology imaging center, and other locations, requesting or providing information.
 That can be done quickly and easily with a single pane of glass.

 For other types of compliance

-The same bots that can help provide information to patients in accordance with IBR can also be used for complying with other regulations such as Good Faith Estimates (GFEs).
-A bot can be tasked to log in to hospitals and retrieve provider eligibility and billing and other GFE information from systems such as Epic, Cerner, or Meditech.
-The bot can check a patient’s insurance plan against which providers are eligible to treat certain conditions.
+The same automations that can help provide information to patients in accordance with IBR can also be used for complying with other regulations, such as Good Faith Estimates (GFEs).
+An automation can be tasked to log in to hospitals and retrieve provider eligibility and billing and other GFE information from systems such as Epic, Cerner, or Meditech.
+The automation can check a patient’s insurance plan against which providers are eligible to treat certain conditions.
 It can then extract information on pricing information for services as well as advance notification of any non-participating providers.

 Expanding use cases